Nathalie Griffin (MBACP), Counselling, Supervision, and Reflective Practice

 You can then decide if you would like to book further sessions.

 I will never 'analyse' you; instead, I would ask you to tell me what is troubling you and we can work together to find out what you want to do about this.
 I may suggest techniques to use, such as a relaxation technique, or provide information specific to your concerns, such as how the brain responds to traumatic experiences.

 Training, qualifications & experience

-My organisational work has primarily been in the voluntary sector, working with addictions and trauma, including working with employees of a large homelessness charity.
+My organisational work has primarily been in the voluntary sector, including working with employees of a large homelessness charity.